Collection module UI components

 </body>

-Do not override the setIsValid function.
+Do not override setIsValid.
 Doing so will break the validation functionality.

 <html lang="en">